Cookie Run: Braverse Deck-Building Basics: How to Build Your First 60

 A legal Braverse deck obeys exactly these constraints:

 That's it.
-[Verify the FLIP cap and copy limit against the current official rulebook, as competitive caps can be adjusted by errata.]
+Braverse is a young game and competitive caps can be adjusted by errata, so confirm the FLIP cap and copy limit against the current official rulebook before a sanctioned event.
 Everything below this line is strategy, not law - so when you see a ratio recommendation, read it as a starting point, not a rule you'll be penalized for breaking.

 Start from a Starter Deck, not a blank page